 Introduction

-Croup is a condition that most commonly happens when a child has a virus that causes the airways to swell and produce too much phlegm.
-It is more common during winter when more viruses are spreading.
+Croup happens when a virus causes the airways to swell and produce too much mucus.

 • larynx – the voice box

-Croup is most common in children aged between 6 months and 3 years because their airways are smaller and softer.
-As children grow up, their airways become stronger, and they are less likely to be affected.
+Croup is most common during winter.
+It usually affects children between six months and three years old.
+This is because their airways are smaller and softer.

 Signs and symptoms